Share this

 For the library, I choose Highcharts Maps because it uses JavaScript and offers various maps, including the map of Luxembourg.
 However, the map was not detailed enough for my project!
 So I had to make some changes and add customization.
 Luckily Highcharts offers a step-by-step tutorial on how to create a custom map; the steps are very simple to follow.

 I used a supplemental Luxembourg map (shapefile) from The Luxembourgish data platform.
 The initial map was too detailed for my project.
 Therefore, I uploaded the shapefile into QGIS (free software) to reach a reasonable output that could be loaded faster by minimizing the details up to 100 meters.
 The result was a 130kb file, instead of a 1.6 MB file, with details of 102 communes of Luxembourg to give an impression of relative distances.
-Then, I exported the file as geoJSON, added the header Highcharts.maps["Luxembourg"]
+Then, I exported the file as geoJSON, added the header Highcharts.maps["Luxembourg"], and changed the extension to .JS.

 Next, I simply transposed the geocoded schools’ addresses locations on the Luxembourg map.
 I got inspired by the Highcharts Maps simple flight routes demo.